caiofrnca/aws-iam-foundations/README.md

 This repository is part of my AWS Solutions Architect Associate (SAA-C03) "Build as I learn" journey:

 This repo demonstrates practical and architectural understanding of AWS Identity and Access Management (IAM).The goal is to design and implement secure, least-privilege access patterns using users, groups, roles, and policies, aligned with AWS best practices and focuses on how AWS expects identity to be designed, not just configured.

+All tasks were implemented using the AWS CLI rather than the AWS Console, to strengthen automation skills and reinforce an infras-as-code mindset.

+- CLI commands for each task (Tasks 1–5) are documented in the `cli-commands/` directory
+- Design decisions, explanations, and security considerations are documented in `docs/`
+- Supporting evidence and validation artifacts are stored in `evidence/`

+This repository reflects a structured, incremental approach to learning AWS by building, validating, and documenting each step.

 #### Who is the user, what they need, and how they authenticate?